sawirstudio/limitorderexchange/README.md

 3. for the best experience, I recommend to use [Herd](https://herd.laravel.com), I also have provided you a herd blueprint file.
 However, if you use docker, there's also a docker-compose file provided.

-4. You can run it using php artisan serve
+4. You can run it using php artisan serve or visit https://orderexchange.sawirstudio.com

 5. for testing, you can run it using php artisan test